 Manufactured Housing and Standards

-Manufactured Homes The term “manufactured home” was adopted in 1980 by the the U.S. Congress to describe a type of house that is constructed in a factory to comply with a building code developed by the Department of Housing and Urban Development (HUD).
-In the past, manufactured homes were called “mobile homes,” a term that […]
+Manufactured Housing & Quality Standards The term “manufactured home” was adopted in 1980 by the the U.S. Congress to describe a type of house that is constructed in a factory to comply with a building code developed by the Department of Housing and Urban Development (HUD).
+In the past, manufactured homes were called “mobile homes,” […]

 Log Home Basics